sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

 ..
 Tip::
   Use a XXmm metal screw to thread the 3D printed extrusions prior to using plastic screws to attach the Pi to the enclosure.

-Take the completed Pi and USB assembly constructed in Wiring and Configuration Setup phase, place it into the Pi AE and attach it with the USB HUB supplied plastic screws.
+Take the completed Pi and USB assembly constructed Pi Setup phase, place it into the Pi AE and attach it with the USB HUB supplied plastic or equivalent metal screws.
 Route the cables as shown.

 .. image:: /images/AE/PiAEToCenter.jpg